 In 1818 he met the ageing William Blake, with whom he remained friendly until the latter’s death in 1827.
 He became an important patron to Blake in the last years of his life, commissioning a set of engravings illustrating the Book of Job, and buying the watercolours that Blake made for Milton's Paradise Regained.
 Both sets of illustrations are now in the Fitzwilliam.

-At the same time as Blake was working on the 'Job' series, Linnell painted a miniature portrait of his friend, left [PD.61-1950], in watercolour on ivory.
+At the same time as Blake was working on the 'Job' series, Linnell painted a miniature portrait of his friend shown above in watercolour on ivory.

 As well as buying and commissioning work from Blake, Linnell introduced him to a new generation of English artists, among them Samuel Palmer who was to become Linnell’s son-in-law.
 Palmer was a leading figure in a group of visionary young artists who called themselves ‘The Ancients', young men bound together by their admiration for William Blake, at whose house they would sometimes meet, and Renaissance masters such as Albrecht Dürer and Michelangelo.